igbucur/BayesMR/README.md

 The code is structured on the skeleton of an [R package](https://r-pkgs.org/index.html) package as follows:

-- The folder `data` contains pre-saved simulated data, which we use to recreate the figures from the article.
-The simulated data can also be reproduced using the `aistats-article-figures.R` script in the main folder.
+- The folder `data` contains pre-saved simulated data in .RData format, which we use to recreate the figures from the article.
+The simulated data can also be reproduced using the `reproduce-data.R` file from the `scripts` folder.
 The simulated data sets are described in `R/data.R`.

 - The folder `inst` contains the package submodules.
   - The subfolder `inst/PolyChordLite` contains the [PolyChordLite](https://github.com/igbucur/PolyChordLite) submodule, which is